scotdalton/exlibris-primo/README.md

     search = Exlibris::Primo::Search.new(:base_url => "http://primo.institution.edu",
       :institution => "INSTITUTION", :record_id = "aleph0123456789")

+Search can also be chained using the ! version of a attribute writer

+    search = Exlibris::Primo::Search.new.base_url!("http://primo.institution.edu").
+      institution!("INSTITUTION").record_id!("aleph0123456789")

 ## Exlibris::Primo::Record
 Exlibris::Primo::Record is an object representation of a Primo record.